ssvlabs/based-applications/bapp_onboarding.md

 For example, if `tokens = [SSV]` and `obligationPercentages = [50%]`, then 50% of the strategy's `SSV` balance will be obligated to the bApp.

+The strategy’s owner can later update its obligations by modifying existing ones or adding a new token obligation.

 ### 2.2 Strategy's Funds

 To compose their balances, strategies: